vnt-github/cs238p/lectures/8_system_boot_and_system_init.md

 - intel management engine
 - bios
     - starts system management mode: runs forever, even after boot sequence.
+    - System Management Mode (SMM):
+        - layer of software which developer of the system boards puts it.
     - initializes firmware and all other devices.
+    - loads and pass control to boot-loader.
 - boot-loader.
+    - first this is it disable interrupts.
+    - then clears data segment(DS), extra segment(EA) and stack segment(SS) registers.

 ---
 - why not data section loaded in boot loader.